-T here are few times when an argument in defense of dining out on the Sabbath has come across as more self-serving than the one presented by the United Church of God in which it defines what a business is.
+There are few times when an argument in defense of dining out on the Sabbath has come across as more self-serving than the one presented by the United Church of God in which it defines what a business is.
 According to the "research" offered up by its doctrinal committee, doing "business" on the Sabbath only involves the providing of services, not the consuming of them.
-In other words, although they reluctantly admit it is a sin to sell products on the Sabbath, they claim it is not a sin to purchase them.
+In other words, although they readily admit that God’s people shouldn’t sell products on the Sabbath, they claim it is not a sin if they purchase them.
 This assertion is made despite the fact that Nehemiah condemned both behaviors (See Neh.
 10:31; 13: 15-21).

-What the UCG advances as Biblical truth is a remarkably silly observation and one that must truly disappoint God Almighty.
-In effect, these learned men are making God a hypocrite.
+What the UCG advances as Biblical truth is a remarkably silly observation—and one that must truly disappoint God Almighty.
 Such arguments are not borne out of a genuine desire to understand what the Lord of the Sabbath expects of His people, but rather are an attempt to justify a behavior the scriptures soundly CONDEMN.
 These Biblical minds have twisted the clear intent of God's word in an effort to engage in an activity so offensive to the purpose of the Sabbath that it actually requires people to desecrate this holy time.

 Watch how this major COG group makes their point by ignoring the obvious.
-However, before you do, consider the following sign posted on a prominent mall in the Great Northwest.
+However, before you do, consider the following sign posted on a prominent outdoor mall in the Great Northwest.
+Within that mall are four restaurants—two of which would be considered ‘high end.”
 Notice that the world has no difficulty understanding that consumers are conducting BUSINESS.
 However, the United Church of God argues otherwise for obvious reasons.
-Furthermore, they trivialize the role of the consumer.

 ~~~